cucumber/cucumber-jvm/junit-platform-engine/README.md

 tagged with `@Disabled` will be skipped.
 See [Configuration Options](#configuration-options) for more information.

-1. Do note that this is a [Cucumber Tag Expression](https://cucumber.io/docs/cucumber/api/#tags) rather then a JUnit5 tag expression.
+1. Do note that this is a [Cucumber Tag Expression](https://cucumber.io/docs/cucumber/api/#tags) rather than a JUnit5 tag expression.